 More than seventy centers devoted to the teaching of Vipassana are now established in twenty-one countries.
 There is never any charge for courses, and more than 700 courses are offered annually around the world.
 None of the assistant teachers receive any financial gain from these courses; neither did Mr. Goenka.

-A prolific writer and poet, Mr. Goenka wrote in English, Hindi and Rajasthani, and his works have been translated into many languages.
+A prolific writer and poet, Mr. Goenka wrote in English, Hindi and Rajasthani.
+His works have been translated into many languages.
 He was invited to lecture by institutes as diverse as the Dharma Drum Mountain Monastery (of Ven.
 Sheng Yen) in Taiwan, the World Economic Forum in Davos, Switzerland, and the Millennium World Peace Summit at the United Nations.

 Teaching for all